 Summer Research Opportunities for Undergraduates

 Prior research experience is not necessary, and students of all undergraduate levels are encouraged to apply.
-The program offers opportunities for students to return for a second summer to continue the research conducted in the first summer fellowship, or to carry out research in a different laboratory.
+Foreign students are eligible to apply but must be enrolled in an undergraduate program in the United States and hold an active F1 visa that will allow them to participate in the summer program.
+The program allows students to return for a second summer to continue the research conducted during the first summer fellowship, or to conduct research in a different laboratory.

-The summer program is funded by grants from the American Society for Pharmacology and Experimental Therapeutics (ASPET) and the National Institute for Mental Health (NIMH), as well as federal grants awarded to members of the faculty.
-Selected undergraduate students will receive $3,000 to help defray the cost of participation in the program.
+The summer program is made possible by a grant from the American Society for Pharmacology and Experimental Therapeutics (ASPET), funds provided by the Department of Pharmacology, as well as from federal grants awarded to members of the faculty.
+Selected students will receive a stipend ($4,000) to help defray the cost of participation in the program.
 This amount, intended to help cover the cost of lodging and meals, will be divided into two payments, which will be distributed at the first of July and the first of August.

-On-campus housing is not available at UT Health SA; however, we will work with summer participants to find appropriate housing and roommates if desired.
+On-campus housing is not available at UT Health San Antonio, however, we will work with summer participants to find appropriate housing, and roommates if desired.
 Extended-stay hotels are typically the best option and there are several extended-stay hotels within walking distance of campus.

 In addition to a personal statement, unofficial transcripts and one letter of recommendation are required.
 The application deadline is early March.
 In general, applicants must be classified as undergraduate students, have a grade point average of 3.0 or higher, and have completed at least one semester each of college level Biology and Chemistry by the end of the spring semester of the year of application.
 Proof of COVID vaccination is required for participation in the program.
 Please direct any questions to the program director Dr. Bill Clarke.

 Click here to submit an application.
 Deadline for submission is March 3, 2023.